faq

 - Photoshop CC

 For design or vector related work, I combine these with Illustrator and InDesign.
+Sometimes, I use Clip Studio Paint for effects like dot halftones, or to make 3D references for myself.

 What are your PC specs?